 Want to use it as a regular bike?
-Place it on the floor then.
+Place it on the floor.
 Want to use it as an arm bike?
 Just place it on top of a table or counter and you’re all set.
 Just make sure to wipe off any dirt from the handles before switching from bike to arm bike mode.

 Thanks to its sturdy steel base and wide supports, it will remain stable on any surface you place it on, even when you are pedaling away at full speed!